France says Cisco to invest 100 million euros in French startups

-PARIS U.S. network equipment maker Cisco Systems Inc. (CSCO.O) plans to invest $100 million (65.1 million pounds) in French start-ups, French Prime Minister Manuel Valls' office said on Monday.
+PARIS U.S. network equipment maker Cisco Systems Inc. plans to invest $100 million in French start-ups, French Prime Minister Manuel Valls' office said on Monday.

 The investment is part of a partnership between the company and the French state that aims to develop better networks, improve cybersecurity, provide training 200,000 people over three years and finance academic research.